Job title Sky Sports News Graduate IQ

 Look around, do your research and know the job spec for everywhere you apply for and tailor your application accordingly.
 Never feel a job is too big or too small and grab every opportunity that comes your way – even it if doesn’t work out it’s still an experience gained.

-What are 3 things about working in the sports media industry you love?
+What are three things about working in the sports media industry you love?

 - Working as part of a team might be commonplace in every line of work, but in journalism it’s incredibly tight knit and the camaraderie is a real plus.